The Garden Grazer

 Ingredients for Golden Milk

-For this recipe you will simmer in a saucepan then carefully pour into a mug:
+For this recipe you'll simmer in a saucepan then carefully pour into a mug:

-• Soy milk: Or simply use any other dairy-free milk of choice.
-You can substitute oat milk, unsweetened almond milk, or coconut milk.
+• Soy milk: Or use any other dairy-free milk of choice.
+You can substitute cashew milk, oat milk, unsweetened almond milk, or coconut milk.
 (Golden milk was originally made with cow's milk.
 But we opt for plant milk in this vegan version.)

 • Ground turmeric powder: Be sure your ground spices are fresh (not expired) for best flavor.
-I have not tested this with fresh turmeric.
+I haven't tested this with fresh turmeric.

 • Ground cinnamon: I use Ceylon cinnamon.

-• Pure maple syrup: Or other sweetener to taste such as agave or stevia.
+• Pure maple syrup: Or use another sweetener to taste such as agave or stevia.

-• Pinch of black pepper: I include this because it has been shown to increase the bioavailability of curcumin (which is the main natural polyphenol in turmeric).
+• Pinch of black pepper: I include this because it's been shown to increase the bioavailability of curcumin (which is the main natural polyphenol in turmeric).

 Other flavors!
-Ground ginger (or fresh ginger), cardamom, and ground nutmeg are also optional flavors to include.
+Dried ground ginger (or fresh ginger), cardamom, and ground nutmeg are also optional flavors to include.

 Mug of turmeric milk latte with cinnamon sticks and a spoon